 At the low end of the length range, the lack of precision may not be a significant problem, especially for biomass.
-However, when the focus is on numbers-at-length (or age) and the intent is the conversion of past Gadus Atlantica counts to equivalent Teleost counts, this cannot be accomplished when, as with small fish, the Gadus Atlantica counts are zero.
+However, when the focus is on numbers at length (or age) and the intent is the conversion of past Gadus Atlantica counts to equivalent Teleost counts, this cannot be accomplished when, as with small fish, the Gadus Atlantica counts are zero.
 It would seem that conversion will have to be limited to lengths above a critical value (possibly different for each species).

-There may, however, be a significant problem at the upper end of the length range if, as in the past, there were more larger fish in the population than today.
+There may, however, be a significant problem at the upper end of the length range since, in the past, there appear to have been more larger fish in the population then today.
 The present scarcity of large fish prohibits the determination of reasonably precise conversion factors for such fish.
-(At this end, a small error in the conversion factor corresponds to considerably more biomass than an error at the other end.)
-For redfish, we can justifiably flatten the estimated relationship to 0.7346 at about 53 cm (although the 0.7346 might be a little high given the 0.5 ratio of towing times).
-Likewise flattening the relationships for the other species at their minima might seem a reasonable strategy, however, the minima occur at impossibly large lengths and are perhaps lower than what might be anticipated on the basis of the tow length, unless the Campelen net is distinctly less effective at catching these larger fish than is the Engel net.
-It may be that, given the shorter tow time and lower tow speed, big fish are able to escape the Campelen trawl but not the
+(At this end, a small error in the conversion factor corresponds to considerably more biomass than an error at the other end).
+For redfish, we can justifiably flatten the estimated relationship to 0.7346 at c.
+53 cm (although the 0.7346 might be a little high given the 0.5 ratio of towing times).
+Likewise flattening the relationships for the other species at their minima might seem a reasonable strategy, however, these minima occur at impossibly large lengths and are perhaps lower than what might be anticipated on the basis of the tow length, unless the Campelen is distinctly less effective at catching these larger fish than is the Engel.
+It may be that, given the shorter tow time and lower tow speed, big fish are able to escape the Campelen but not the Engel.
+The difficulty is that, while the parameters of the relationship can be adjusted to give a different extrapolation with negligible change in tracking the main body of the data, information is lacking on what the extrapolation should be.